raseniero/Sitecore-v901-XP1-Scaled-Installation/README.md

 The general approach is to start with setting up *Solr* instance then followed by *XConnect*, *xDB Services*, *Content Management*, *Content Delivery*, *Processing* and *Reporting* instances.

-### Install Directory
+### Installation Directory

-1. Clone this repository into an *installation folder*.
+1. Clone this repository into an *Installation Directory*.

 > I.e.: c:\xp or d:\xp in this example.

-2. Download and extract the *Sitecore 9.0.1 rev. 171219 (WDP XP1 packages).zip* to the *Install Directory*.
+2. Download and extract the *Sitecore 9.0.1 rev. 171219 (WDP XP1 packages).zip* to the *Installation Directory*.

-> Note: All *.zip files should be under directly of the root of the *Install Directory*.
+> Note: All *.zip files should be under directly of the root of the *Installation Directory*.

 ### Solr Instance